kishalayb18/DevOps/k8s-deployment/kubernetes.md

 ## Introduction
 Kubernetes, also known as K8s, is an open-source container orchestration platform designed to automate the deployment, scaling, and management of containerized applications.
 It groups containers into logical units for easy management and discovery, ensuring high availability and scalability.
+Kubernetes provides a robust platform for managing containerized applications, offering powerful abstractions to ensure applications are scalable, resilient, and easy to manage.
+Understanding the basic architecture and concepts is essential for effectively leveraging Kubernetes in the projects

 ## Architecture